The Benefits of Buying a Home With Cash

 Good luck finding a cheaper source of financing than a mortgage!
 Home loans typically come with favorable interest rates, especially compared to credit cards.

-One of the advantages of homeownership is the ability to deduct mortgage interest tax.
+One of the advantages of homeownership is deducting mortgage interest tax.
 Those who choose to itemize may get money back from Uncle Sam during the spring.
 Be aware that you will not receive a separate mortgage interest deduction if you take the standard deduction.

-Trust us when we say that no two lenders are the same.
-Take some time to compare mortgage lenders, asking them questions and getting a feel for their expertise.
-The person you work with should keep things simple, customize a loan based on your situation, and be transparent from start to finish.
+Go ahead and start the conversation with a lender if you're on strong financial ground.
+Ask them questions and get a feel for their expertise.
+The person you work with should keep things simple, customize a loan, and be transparent from start to finish.